 Many travelers worry what purse or daypack they should bring to Italy.
 You want to look good, you want to carry your water/scarf/sweater/guidebook/phone/lip balm, but you don’t want to get robbed.
 Obviously, this is important stuff!
 Especially in the major tourist destinations of Italy, security is a big concern.
 Knock on wood, we haven’t had an issue so far with anything being stolen from our bodies – and most tourists don’t.
 So while it’s important to consider, there’s no need to stress.

-My preference is for a lightweight crossbody bag that zips, and maybe even has a magnetic flap closure over the zipper.
+My preference is for a lightweight crossbody bag that zips, and maybe even has a magnetic flap closure over the zipper – this one is basically perfect.
 Why?
 Most of the stories I hear about thefts in Europe actually involve whole bags being stolen at cafes and restaurants, or someone lifting a phone out of a purse on public transit.
 My usual cross-body that I take out for evenings is light enough that I generally leave it on my shoulder and rest it in my lap rather than hanging it from my chair.
 When walking around, I keep it in front of me – sometimes with a hand on it if we’re in a theft-prone area like the Vatican or the Colosseum.
-It also has a metal chain that would be very hard for a casual thief to break quickly.
 Here are some of the best cross-body bags for travel:

 If you want to step it up a notch in security, you can check out these options that add features like locking zippers and slash-proof straps.
 There are tons of options now that range from cute to practical, but personally I find the steel cable in the shoulder straps isn’t as comfortable – especially if I’m bringing a water bottle.
-That said, Ronnie doesn’t have the same issue and really enjoys his Travelon Urban Tour bag.
-Check out these cute theft-resistant travel bags:
+That said, my husband doesn’t have the same issue and really enjoys his Travelon Urban Tour bag.

 Choose your clothing: what to wear in Rome in October